Moderately misaligned orbit of the warm sub-Saturn HD 332231 b: Analysis

 \subsection{Transmission spectroscopy}

-We search for possible atmospheric signatures from individually resolved lines emanating from the exoplanet.
-This is performed through two distinct, albeit fundamentally equivalent, approaches, namely; 1) searching for absorption from strong singular transition lines from species such as Na, K, H or He, or 2) systematically adding absorption signals from a multitude of weaker lines through the cross-correlation technique.
+We searched for possible atmospheric signatures from individually resolved lines emanating from the exoplanet.
+This is performed through two distinct, albeit fundamentally equivalent, approaches, namely; 1) searching for absorption from strong singular transition lines from species such as Na, K, H or He, or 2) systematically adding absorption signals from a multitude of weaker lines through the cross correlation technique.